-Those times when people were working all or almost all their life for the same company are today a thing of the past.
-Even in countries like Japan where workers where clung to the same company until they retire, you can see people these days looking for new jobs.
-And you are right there… in the middle of a world economic order cruelly designed to destroy or create jobs in the direction that best serves particular individual or group interests.
-Since you are not the son of a very rich man, owner of a company that you will run sooner or later, since your father does not have very influential friends in high circles, you have to apply for a job like any other person, either because you are unemployed or because you are looking for a better future.
-Because your search for a job starts from your curriculum vitae (CV) or resumé, let’s see some steps that will help you to do this better and… Good luck!
+Those times when people were working almost all their life for the same company are today things of the past.
+Even in countries like Japan where workers where clung to the same company until they retired, you can see a lot of Japanese people these days looking for new jobs.
+The world economic order, cruelly designed to destroy or create jobs in the direction that best serves particular individual or group interests, is in part responsible for that situation.
+If you are not the son of a very rich man, owner of a company that you will run sooner or later, if your father does not have very influential friends in high circles, you have to apply for a job like any other person, and the search for a job starts from your curriculum vitae (CV) or resumé, so let’s see some steps that will help you to do this better.

 Step 1: Make a good impression with a clear, easy to read and well laid out CV